-Since decisions with respect to novelty are not the responsibility of the Search Divisions but of the Examining Divisions (see B-III, 1.1), the Search Divisions should not discard highly relevant documents because of doubt as regards for example the exact date of publication or public availability (e.g. standards or standard preparatory documents, see G-IV, 7.6), or the exact contents of an oral disclosure, exhibition, etc. to which such documents may refer.
+Since decisions with respect to novelty are not the responsibility of the Search Divisions but of the Examining Divisions (see B-III, 1.1), the Search Divisions should not discard highly relevant documents because of doubt

+Art.
+55(1)(a) and (b) Rule 25 as regards for example the exact date of publication or public availability (e.g. standards or standard preparatory documents, see G-IV, 7.6), or the exact contents of an oral disclosure, exhibition, etc. to which such documents may refer.
 The Search Division should try to remove any doubt that may exist but should nevertheless always cite the documents concerned in the search report and also continue the search as though that document had not been found.
 Additional documents providing evidence in the matters in doubt may be cited (see B-X, 9.2.8).
 The search opinion should contain details explaining the issue.